FRANK SINATRA HAS A FEVER

 “Sure you will.
 You’ll make it fine.
 And you’ll even make a record about it.
 Probably pay for your kids’ private schooling, I wouldn’t wonder.”

-Man, she could be so cold he thought to himself.
-And conversely he could be so hot tempered.
+Man, she could be so cold, he thought to himself.

-His words fell strangely flat in the muted acoustic of the room and he suddenly realised he was a dead man walking when it came to the most beautiful woman he'd ever met.
+His words fell strangely flat in the muted acoustics of the room, and he suddenly realized he was a dead man walking when it came to the most beautiful woman he’d ever met.

 Sitting by the stove, coffee in hand, Frank couldn’t help but think she loved him really.